asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/ASFProduct.md

 **args:**

-- cmr_provider _(optional)_: Custom provider name to constrain CMR results to, for more info on how this is used, see https://cmr.earthdata.nasa.gov/search/site/docs/search/api.html#c-provider
+- cmr_provider _(optional)_: Custom provider name to constrain CMR results to, for more info on how this is used, see [CMR documentation](https://cmr.earthdata.nasa.gov/search/site/docs/search/api.html#c-provider)
 - session _(optional)_: A Session to be used when performing the search.
 For most uses, can be ignored.
 Used when searching for a dataset, provider, etc. that requires authentication.
-See also: asf_search.ASFSession
+See [ASFSession](/asf_search/ASFSession) for more details.
 - host _(optional)_: SearchAPI host, defaults to Production SearchAPI.
 This option is intended for dev/test purposes and can generally be ignored.

 **returns:**